 Insights & Outlooks: You spent time at the Department of Education shaping the federal government’s approach to innovation in postsecondary learning.
 Now, back in your role at SNHU, how are you hoping to continue those efforts and impact the national discourse around higher education policy?

-The regulatory framework for higher education is most driven by federal financial aid policy and rules.
+The regulatory framework for higher education is mostly driven by federal financial aid policy and rules.

 Title I and Title IV of the Higher Education Act have created a system built around the credit hour.
 The credit hour is good at telling you how long students sit, but it doesn’t truly measure student learning.
 I have a lot of hope around competency-based learning, but federal financial aid policy isn’t well built to accommodate that model.
 For example, while the rules allow direct assessment, which we do at SNHU, only a handful of schools have been authorized to use that approach given the complexity of aid administration.
 All of the related rules— satisfactory academic progress, definitions of the academic year— are tethered to a time-based system ill-suited for a non-time based approach like direct assessment.
 So, I’m hoping that in the next re-authorization, we will see those tangled rules addressed.